Sanctions force Russia to cut defence spending: study - Journal du Cameroun

 The United States, which remains the world’s biggest military spender at $610 billion, spent more on its military than the seven next highest-spending nations — China, Saudi Arabia, Russia, India, France, the UK and Japan — combined, SIPRI said.

-The independent institute said world military expenditure reached the highest level since the end of the Cold War at $1.739 trillion in 2017 but this was only a marginal increase on .
+The independent institute said world military expenditure reached the highest level since the end of the Cold War at $1.739 trillion in 2017.

 “Continuing high world military expenditure is a cause of serious concern,” SIPRI chair Jan Eliasson said in a statement.